DigitalOcean

 DigitalOcean Holdings, Inc. is an American multinational technology company and cloud service provider.
-The company is headquartered in New York City, New York, USA, with 15 globally distributed data centers worldwide.
-DigitalOcean provides developers, startups and SMBs with cloud infrastructure-as-a-service platforms.
+The company is headquartered in Broomfield, Colorado, US, with 15 globally distributed data centers.
+DigitalOcean provides developers, startups, and SMBs with cloud infrastructure-as-a-service platforms.

-DigitalOcean also runs Hacktoberfest, a one-month-long celebration of open source software held in October.
-Each year it partners with different software companies, including GitHub, Twilio, Dev.to, Intel, AppWrite and DeepSource.
+DigitalOcean also runs Hacktoberfest, a one-month-long celebration of open-source software held in October.
+Each year, it partners with different software companies, including GitHub, Twilio, Dev.to, Intel, Appwrite and Deep Source.

 History

-In 2003, Ben Uretsky and Moisey Uretsky, who founded the ServerStack, a managed hosting business, wanted to create a new product that would combine web hosting and virtual servers and target entrepreneurial with software developers.
+In 2003, brothers Ben and Moisey Uretsky, who founded ServerStack, a managed hosting business, wanted to create a new product that would combine web hosting and virtual server and target entrepreneurial software developers.

 In 2012, the Uretskys met co-founder Mitch Wainer following Wainer's response to a Craigslist job listing.
-Mitch Wainer company launched their beta product in January 2012.
+The company launched their beta product in January 2012.
 In mid-2012, the founding team consisted of Ben Uretsky, Moisey Uretsky, Mitch Wainer, Jeff Carr, and Alec Hartman.
 DigitalOcean accepted the offer of TechStars 2012's startup accelerator in Boulder, Colorado, and the founders moved to Boulder to work on the product.
 At the end of the accelerator program in August 2012, the company had signed up 400 customers and launched around 10,000 cloud server instances.
 On January 16, 2018, new droplet (virtual machines) plans were introduced.
 In May 2018, the company announced the launch of its Kubernetes-based container service.

 In June 2018, Mark Templeton, former CEO of Citrix, replaced co-founder Ben Uretsky as the company's CEO.
 In July 2019, Yancey Spruill, former CFO and COO of SendGrid (a fellow Techstars company), replaced Templeton as CEO.
 Bill Sorenson, former CFO of EnerNOC, was appointed as the company's new CFO.
+Spruill left DigitalOcean in February 2024.

 In September 2021, DigitalOcean announced plans to acquire Nimbella, a serverless startup.
 In March 2022, the company acquired CSS-Tricks, a learning website for front-end developers.

 In May 2022, the company released DigitalOcean Functions.
 Based on technology acquired from Nimbella and the open source Apache OpenWhisk project, DigitalOcean Functions is a serverless platform that allows developers to build and run applications without having to manage servers.

 In August 2022, DigitalOcean acquired Cloudways, a Pakistani cloud hosting service provider, for $350 million in an all-cash deal.

+In March 2025, Flexential announced a partnership with DigitalOcean to expand its GPU infrastructure.
+The partnership involves a phased deployment of high-density GPU servers at Flexential's Atlanta-Douglasville data center, aimed at supporting AI and machine learning workloads.
+This expansion is expected to provide additional GPU Droplets powered by NVIDIA H200 and AMD Instinct GPUs.